 Effective tax rates differ from statutory federal income tax rates, primarily due to provisions for state and local income taxes and permanent tax differences.
-Our effective tax rate decreased to 38.3% in the first quarter of 2005 from 39.0% in the same period of 2004 primarily due to:

-- - Income taxes accrued on the sale of Nascor Incorporated in 2004. - Anticipated benefits in 2005 associated with the new manufacturing deduction allowed under the Jobs Creation Act.
+Our effective tax rate increased to 37.8% in the second quarter of 2005 from 37.7% in the same period of 2004, and decreased to 37.9% in the first six months of 2005 from 38.0% in the same period of 2004.
+Anticipated rate reductions in 2005 associated with the new manufacturing deduction allowed under the Jobs Creation Act and income taxes accrued on the sale of Nascor Incorporated in 2004 have been substantially offset by: